gesinger/environment/README.md

 ```

 To replicate my environment on a physical machine, clone this repo into the
-directory where you keep your repos, clone this repo, cd into it, and run the
+directory where you keep your repos, cd into it, and run the physical bootrap.
-physical bootrap.

 ```bash
 $ cd /your/repo/dir